Utah War

 The Utah War (1857–1858), also known as the Utah Expedition, the Utah Campaign, Buchanan's Blunder, the Mormon War, or the Mormon Rebellion, was an armed confrontation between the armed forces of the US government and the Mormon settlers in the Utah Territory.
 The confrontation lasted from May 1857 to July 1858.
 The conflict primarily involved Mormon settlers and federal troops, escalating from tensions over governance and autonomy within the territory.
 There were several casualties, predominantly non-Mormon civilians.
-Although the war featured no significant military battles, it included the Mountain Meadows Massacre, where Mormon militia members disarmed and murdered about 120 settlers traveling to California.
+Although the war featured no significant military battles, it included the Mountain Meadows Massacre, where Mormon militia members disarmed and murdered about 120 settlers traveling to California with tensions from the Utah War being cited as a contributing factor to the massacre.

 The resolution of the Utah War came through negotiations that permitted federal troops to enter Utah Territory in exchange for a pardon granted to the Mormon settlers for any potential acts of rebellion.
 This settlement significantly reduced the tensions and allowed for the re-establishment of federal authority over the territory while largely preserving Mormon interests and autonomy.
 At the same time the conflict was widely seen as a disaster for President Buchanan, who many felt botched the situation, and it became known as "Buchanan's Blunder" in later years.
 Many believe the war along with Buchanan's failings contributed to the rising tensions that would lead to the Civil War in 1861.